 Worried your pets might hinder the home selling process?
 There are plenty of ways to make your home show like a well-groomed Sheltie when you have live-in furry friends!
 Don’t kick out Fido and all his favorite things; find ways to keep your pet incorporated in your home without turning off potential buyers when you use these 3 tips for selling a home with pets.

-Tip 1: Display tasteful animal accessories purposefully and proudly.
+Tip 1: Display tasteful animal accessories.

-While we don’t recommend a neon, personalized doggie bowl placemat or a massive, fur-covered cat perch that takes up half your living space, it’s okay to leave some thoughtful details in place that show buyers your home can be perfectly pet-friendly.
+While we don’t recommend a neon, personalized doggie bowl or a fur-covered cat perch that takes up half your living space, it’s okay to leave some thoughtful details in place that show buyers your home can be perfectly pet-friendly.
 After all, 56% of homes now have pets according to realtor.com, meaning there’s a good chance your potential buyer could have a feline, canine, or other furry friend in mind (and in-tow on move-in day)!

 Tip 2: Yes to pet photos, no to pet fur.

-With these simple tips for how to sell a home with pets, you’ll keep Fido and Fluffy both happy without keeping your home on the market any longer than it needs to be!
+With these simple tips for how to sell a home with pets, you’ll keep Fido and Fluffy happy without keeping your home on the market any longer than it needs to be!